web3goals/ai-world-prototype/README.md

 # 👽 AI World

-A platform to launch and monetize AI apps without code.
+A crypto platform to launch and monetize AI apps without code.

 ## 🔗 Artifacts